allgebrist/algodyn/README.md

 ### How to cite this package

+Zenil, H., Zea, A. A., Rueda-Toicen, A. Algodyn: Algorithmic Information Dynamics with the R Language, 2019.

 #### Maintainer: Allan A. Zea (allan.zea [at] ciens.ucv.ve)

 #### License: GNU Affero General Public License v3.0